joejag/talk-mob_programming_and_lego/notes/parts/itake_condensed.md

 * Waste in software: context switching, blockers, queues of work
 * Better software: minimal amount of code required.
 One person to keep the quality.
+ * Code style.
+10 devs, 10 idea, all in codebase. test?
 * Getting things done, with high quality using the diversity of your team.

 # How can I get started